 - 1. Go to detr.nv.gov and select the Fraud Reporting Form on the left under "Quick links."
 DETR will make a note in both the employee claim and in the employer's record.
 No changes will be made to the employer's account.
 Filers are asked to identify which program they are reporting on traditional UI, PUA, or both.
 If needed, the Department may reach out for additional information. - 2.
-Mail back your employer verification letter to the address indicated as soon as possible, completing the first question only, indicating that the claim is fraudulent.
+If you receive notice of a fraudulent filing on behalf of someone still employed or who does not work for you, please return your employer verification letter response to the address indicated as soon as possible, write "FRAUD" in big letters across the form indicating that the claim is fraudulent.
 Sign and date the letter.
-Include a separate letter on company letterhead with any details of the fraud. - 3.
+Include a separate letter on company letterhead with any details of the fraud.
+Employers registered with UInv should regularly review their online account for benefit filings to verify accuracy of separated employees.
+If you note a filing that you believe is fraudulent, you may respond through varied channels: - electronically through the employer portal, if you are connected to our State Information Data Exchange System (SIDES) system; - by faxing in your signed and dated verification letter response indicating that the filing is potentially fraudulent to (775) 684-0338 or (702) 486-7987; or - by mailing back the verification letter response to either of the mailing addresses indicated on your letter - 3.
 File a complaint with the FBI's Internet Crime Complaint Center (IC3), at www.ic3.gov on the employee's behalf. - 4.
 Notify and provide copies of all reports to the employee and inform them what has been reported.
 Keep a file with the information and timeline. - 5.
 Provide the below information to the employee.